ishanpranav/spotted/README.md

 Here's a [complex example from wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/20/Sitemap_google.jpg), but you can create one without the screenshots, drop shadows, etc. ... just names of pages and where they flow to.

-## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))
+## Details

+### Roles

+- **User:** a generic role for any agent able to access the site.
+- **Registered user**: a user with a registered account.
+- **Non-registered user**: a user that has not signed into a registered account.

+### User stories

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user, I can register for a new account with the site using my Google account.
-2. as a user, I can log in to the site
+2. As a registered user, I can log into the site.
-3. as a user, I can create a new grocery list
+3. As a user, I can write a note anonymously.
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a registered user, I can write a note and claim authorship.
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can read notes that were written near my current location.
-6. as a user, I can cross off items in an existing grocery list
+6. As a registered user, I can react to notes.

-## Research Topics
+## Research topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication